 We all have stories.
+Sharing your story can be amazing and scary.
 Some make us laugh until we cry.
 Others?
 Well…they just make us cry.
 If you have lived at all, you have likely experienced both joy and heartache.
 While it can be easy to wish that we lived a carefree existence without the difficult moments, sometimes even our most trying burdens can become our biggest blessings.

 Have you ever gone through a situation and felt utterly alone?
 Have you been ashamed to speak your truth out loud?
 Have you ever just needed someone to say, “It’s okay.
 I’ve been there, too.”?
 Most of us want so badly for someone to identify with, to normalize what we often think are unique struggles.
 In these times, the testimony of others can be a bright and shining light in the darkness.
 So…have you considered sharing your testimony?

 Benefits of Sharing

 When people have gone through a difficult situation, sometimes sharing their stories is the last thing on their minds.
 They do all they can to bury it.
 Why speak of something if it brings them pain?
 They may face emotions such as guilt, shame, anger, resentment, regret, sadness, and a myriad of other feelings.
 This is normal and completely understandable.
 Many people prefer to put their past behind them.
 If they ignore it, it will eventually go away…right?
 Unfortunately, that’s not usually how it works.
 While we may be able to dismiss our pain for some time, or even numb it by replacing it with something else, trauma has a way of rearing its ugly head just in time to knock us down unexpectedly.
 The sooner you can own your story, accept the situation, and move forward with your healing, the better off you will be.